Stop Environmental Pollution of Burning Autumn Leaves-Use Them Instead

-Do not to place leaves close to the trunk is because rabbits or mice like to burrow down into the leaves.
+Do not place leaves close to the trunk because rabbits or mice like to burrow down into the leaves.
 If the leaves are too close to the tree, the rodents are apt to gnaw on the bark.
-In addition, insects which may be harbored in the leaves may also decide that they are hungry enough to eat your fruit tree bark.
+In addition, insects that may be harbored in the leaves may also decide that they are hungry enough to eat your fruit tree bark.

 If the look of leaves has you turning up your nose, lay a thick layer of leaves and cover them with a thinner layer of your favorite mulch.
 The idea that oak leaves will not break down is a myth that I have proved in my garden over and over again.
 They just take a little longer to decompose than other lighter mulches.
-My gardens have always been rich in black soil complements of truckloads of leaves that are primarily oak leaves.
-Contrary to popular believe they do not acidify the soil either, you just need to be certain that you have plenty of nitrogen in the form of manure to break the leaves down into rich, dark soil..
+My gardens have always been rich in black soil complemented by truckloads of leaves that are primarily oak leaves.
+Contrary to popular belief they do not acidify the soil either, you just need to be certain that you have plenty of nitrogen in the form of manure to break the leaves down into rich, dark soil.

 Use Leaves as Livestock Bedding

-Here is another place that leaves are great to use.
+Here is another place where leaves are great to use.
 Use them as bedding material for your livestock and save the more expensive hay for the livestock feed.
-As the leaves are falling from the trees, add them to your stable, barns and chicken house.
+As the leaves are falling from the trees, add them to your stable, barns, and chicken house.
 Cover the floors with them.
-In the spring these leaves will have held lots of animal urine as well as the manure.
+In the spring these leaves will have held lots of animal urine as well as manure.
 Use a flat shovel and the leaves will have created a sheet that easily separates the composting manure from the floor.
-You can easily place it in your composting bin for further decomposition as well as assisting with composting other household and yard wastes.
+You can easily place it in your composting bin for further decomposition as well as assist with composting other household and yard wastes.

 Use Leaves in Your Compost

-One of the biggest complaints that most people have about composts is the smell.
-The reason a compost smells exists for two reasons, one the pile was anaerobic and you just exposed it to air or you have too much nitrogen (manure or rotting garbage) in the compost and you need to add more brown carbon rich materials and leaves are a brown carbon rich material.
+One of the biggest complaints that most people have about compost is the smell.
+The reason compost smells exist for two reasons, the pile was anaerobic and you just exposed it to air or you have too much nitrogen (manure or rotting garbage) in the compost and you need to add more brown carbon-rich materials and leaves are brown carbon-rich material.